Skip to main content

 Unfair terms

 Your tenancy agreement must be fair and in line with the Consumer Rights Act 2015.
-A tenancy agreement from before October 2015 must comply with earlier legislation.
+A tenancy agreement from before October 2015 must follow earlier legislation.

 A tenancy agreement is unfair if it: